Updated: Jul 24, 2022

-The ability to hear well affects more than our ability to communicate; it also impacts a child's development of vocabulary and sentence structure, academic achievement, social interaction and career choice.
+The capacity to hear effectively influences more than just our ability to speak; it also influences a child's vocabulary and sentence structure development, academic accomplishment, social interaction, and job choice.

-According to the American Speech-Language-Hearing Association, there are four major ways that hearing loss can affect children:
+According to the American Speech-Language-Hearing Association, hearing loss can affect children in four ways:

-Hearing impaired children have trouble learning abstract words like "before" and "after" and understanding words with multiple meanings.
-They often have trouble hearing certain sounds, such as "s", "sh", "f", "t", "k" and "ed," which affects the sentences they construct and the words they include in their vocabulary.
+Hearing-impaired youngsters struggle to grasp abstract terms like "before" and "after," as well as words with numerous meanings.
+They frequently have difficulty hearing specific sounds, such as "s," "sh," "f," "t," "k," and "ed," which impacts the sentences they create and the words in their vocabulary.

-While the gap between children with normal hearing and those with hearing loss widens as they age, children with hearing loss can catch up if they receive proper diagnosis and treatment.
+While the difference between children with normal hearing and those with hearing loss grows with age, children with hearing loss can catch up with proper diagnosis and treatment.

-The Center for Disease Control (CDC) recommends babies who are born in a hospital be screened before they leave, and those which are not born in a hospital be taken to a hospital or clinic within a few days of birth.
+The Centers for Disease Control and Prevention (CDC) recommends that newborns born in a hospital be checked before leaving, and that those born elsewhere be transported to a hospital or clinic within a few days of delivery.

-What To Do If You Suspect Your Child Has Hearing Loss?
+What Should You Do If You Suspect Your Child Is Deaf?

-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), the first three years are a critical time for acquiring speech and language skills.
-This is when the brain is developing and maturing, making it a prime time for absorbing language.
-Experts agree infants should be exposed to an environment rich in sounds and language.
+The first three years of life are important for developing speech and language abilities, according to the National Institute on Deafness and Other Communication Disorders (NIDCD).
+This is when the brain is developing and maturing, making it an ideal time for language acquisition.
+Experts believe that newborns should be exposed to a variety of sounds and language.

-In the first three months of life, children should react to loud sounds and be calmed by a familiar voice.
-Infants three to six months should follow sound with their eyes, notice noisy toys, react to music and laugh, babble or make gurgling sounds.
+Children should react to loud sounds and be comforted by a familiar voice throughout the first three months of life.
+Infants aged three to six months should use their eyes to follow sound, notice loud toys, react to music, and laugh, babble, or produce gurgling sounds.

 Children as young as four weeks old can be fit with hearing aids and hearing assistive technology systems.

-If you notice your child does is not responding to sound, consult with an Audiologist or a speech-language pathologist for further examination.
+If you find your kid is not reacting to sound, get additional evaluation from an audiologist or a speech-language pathologist.

-The important thing is to seek treatment quickly.
-Research indicates early intervention not only enhances speech and language development, but also improves social skills and academic success.
+The most essential thing is to get therapy as soon as possible.
+According to research, early intervention not only improves speech and language development, but also social skills and academic achievement.

-Children as young as four weeks old can be fit with hearing aids and hearing assistive technology systems.
-The most common type of hearing aid for infants and young children fits behind-the-ear (BTE) because the earmold can accommodate a wide variety of hearing losses, is easy to clean and adjust, and can be detached and remade as your child grows.
+Hearing aids and hearing assistive technology devices can be fitted to children as early as four weeks old.
+The most common form of hearing aid for newborns and early children is a behind-the-ear (BTE) ear mold because it can accommodate a wide range of hearing deficits, is simple to clean and adjust, and can be detached and recreated as your kid develops.